TylerCityStation

 QUINNIPIACK [H&NH, 1871]

-The station is noted on the 1893 Hurd map [lower left] at the 'New' in New York and its footprint is seen on the 1915 valuation map [lower middle; click here].
+This stop in the town of Hamden was created late in 1871 according to a Register article which said that the NYNH&H had just located a new station there, half way between New Haven and North Haven.
+The article goes on to say that most people would be very surprised to know that the Hamden town border reached as far east as the Quinnipiac River.
+Though the stop was announced as EAST HAMDEN, apparently the proximity to the nearby river won out, with the variant spelling of QUINNIPIACK.
+The valuation photo at [1] shows a trackside view on 8/22/1916; note the post at right with wires or ropes for raising and lowering the paddle to stop trains at this flag station.
+The street-side view at [2] is undated; the structure looks shabby but posters are still up.
+The 1893 Hurd map at [3] shows the location at dead center and the 6/30/1915 valuation map at [4] shows the footprint.
 'FP' stands for frame (wooden) passenger station.
-On the present-day map [lower right], it looks to have stood at State and Foote Sts.
-This stop was created in 1871 according to a Register article, which said that the NYNH&H had just located a new station, half way between New Haven and North Haven.
-The article goes on to say that most people would be very surprised to know that the Hamden town border reached as far east as the Quinnipiac River.
-The article also stated that the stop was to be called EAST HAMDEN.
-Apparently the proximity to the nearby river won out, with the variant spelling of QUINNIPIACK.
-This station does not appear in 1858 to 1879TTs but it is clearly mentioned in the newspaper at that exact latter time when a church group from North Haven was stopping at this station "a few moments later" on the way to a picnic at the NRR's HIGH ROCK GROVE in Beacon Falls.
+On the snippet from our Track 11 Google Earth map at [5], it looks to have stood at the foot (pardon the pun!) of Foote St. where it meets State St. The first newspaper appearance we have found is in 5/30/1872 when the new fare from Hartford to here was listed as 95 cents; no old rate means to us that trains did not stop here much before that time.
+The stop is clearly mentioned in the newspaper then when a church group from NORTH HAVEN was stopping at this station "a few moments later" on the way to a picnic at the NRR's HIGH ROCK GROVE in Beacon Falls.
 Interestingly, the NYNH&H cars were to be switched to the NH&D, which was to run a "special train direct to the grove."
-This sharing of passenger train business is interesting at a time when the NH&D was seeking legislative redress for discrimination by the two other roads in freight traffic.
+This sharing of passenger train business is significant because at the time the NH&D was seeking legislative redress for discrimination by the two other roads in freight traffic.
 See Track 2, MP2.2.2.
-The QUINNIPIACK structure survives as CHESTER3, having been donated to Valley RR which placed it at the former site of CHESTER2 in that town.
-[REFS: NHER/09/22/1871/02; BDA/09/28/1871/02; HDC/05/31/1872/02; NHER/08/05/1879/04; NHER/05/07/1896/01]
+Passenger service seems to have ended here, as at many other locations, between 1925 and 1928.
+The QUINNIPIACK structure survives as CHESTER3, having been donated in 1975 to the Valley RR which restored it and placed it at Railroad Ave. and Grote Rd., the former site of CHESTER2.
+At [6] VRR No. 40 blasts past with a train on 6/9/2018.
+[REFS: NHER/09/22/1871/02; HC/09/23/1871/03; BDA/09/28/1871/02; HDC/05/31/1872/02; NHER/08/05/1879/04; NHER/07/01/1889/01: wreck on 6/29 just below station; NHER/05/07/1896/01; 12/2/1925 Form 220 LWTT: yes; 11/18/1928 Form 200 TT: no; R84][rev050722]

 RAWSON [> HAMPTON]